ivanitlearning/AWS-Associate-Courses/README.md

 Two main methods of encryption S3 is capable of supporting.
 Both types are encryption at rest.
 Data sent from a user to S3 is automatically encrypted in transit outside of these methods.

-Client-Side encryption
+#### 1.4.8.1 Client-Side encryption

 - Objects being encrypted by the client before they leave.
-- Data being sent the whole time it is sent as cypher text.
+- Data being sent the whole time it is sent as ciphertext.
-- AWS has no way to see into the data.
+- AWS has no way to view the data.
 - The encryption burden is on the customer and not AWS.

-Server-Side encryption
+#### 1.4.8.2 Server-Side encryption

 - Data is encrypted in transit using HTTPS
 - Data inside the tunnel is still in its original unencrypted form.